notBald/OpenJPEG.net/Readme.md

 ## About the port

 There is no usage of unsafe code.
-Despite this, performance is decent.

-The preprocessor symbol "TEST_MATH_MODE" is for forcing the math to be done in a certain way, and is used for validating the libary.